org-ecclesiafoundation/hymns/karitsall-kiitos-olkohon/README.md

 Sinussa ijankaikkisest'
 Tott' rauhaa nautin riemuisest'.

 ## English Translation

-1. Give thanks to the Lamb eternally
+1. The Lamb be praised eternally
 Who died for us upon the tree;
 God loved the world so that He gave
-His Son, sufficient price for us to save.
+His Son, the world from sin to save.

-2. The blood redeems us from all sin;
+2. His blood redeems us from all sin;
 'Twas shed by Jesus, us to win.
-Flow'd from five wounds; He was pierc'd for us.
+From his five wounds it flows for us.
-O Sinner, take and drink; receive and trust.
+O Sinner, drink; receive and trust.

-3. Because the Son for us contests,
+3. Because His blood for us contests,
-On us the Father's favor rests;
+The Father's favor us attends;
-He bought us that we might be His own,
+He bought us that we be His own,
-And serve Him as He reigns upon his throne.
+And serve Him ever round His throne.

-4. His blood defends us from all harm,
+4. His blood, it keeps us from all harm,
 From Satan's power, and all alarm;
-We're wash'd in Jesus' precious blood,
+With garments wash'd in Jesus' blood,
-And therefore clothed for heaven's highest good.
+We're clothed for heaven's highest good.

-5. These garments let us into the feast
+5. Thus clothed we're ready for the feast
-In celebration with all the Saints;
+In company with all the Saints;
 His wounds redeem us from our sin,
-Our hope in heaven is found therein.
+Our hope of heav'n is found therein.

-6. His wounds stand open, well-defined,
+6. His open wounds to us He shows,
-In them his precious lambs recline;
+In which His precious lambs repose;
-Still, in them there is room for you,
+A place for you He has prepared.
-Draw near the source, as all the faithful do.
+So hasten to the fountainhead.

-7. Blood flowed from Jesus' wounds with pain;
+7. The blood which flowed from Him in pain,
-His crucifixion was our gain.
+The crucifixion, was our gain.
 For you, for me, for all mankind,
-His sacrifice sufficed for us combined.
+His blood for all of us sufficed.

-8. Now thanks and glory to Jesus be,
+8. All thanks and glory, blessing be
-In Truth for Your love's sake.
+To Jesus for such love.
 May we
-Remember Your affliction true,
+Your agony and death recall;
-And in response offer ourselves to You.
+Lord, I am yours, have me, my all.

-9. We, dearest Jesus, belong to You
+9. So will I e'er belong to You
-Our faith, it clings to Your Word, true!
+And You are mine, Your Word stands true!
 In You we rest, Lord, joyously,
-and find in You our peace eternally.
+and dwell in peace eternally.